 A: If you are an individual, family, or business facing immigration-related issues in California, then it is advisable to work with an immigration lawyer.
 They can analyze the details of your case and determine which avenue is most optimal for you to achieve your immigration goals.
 They can also help you avoid any minor mistakes or disqualifications that could delay or jeopardize your entire application.

 A: If you are a foreign national hoping to work in California, then you will first need to obtain a work-related visa to enter the country.
 The visa will be allotted for a certain period of time.
-Based on your eligible criteria, you may be able to apply for a green card to obtain lawful permanent resident status.
+Based on your eligibility criteria, you may be able to apply for a green card to obtain lawful permanent resident status.

 A: Not every type of employment-based green card in the United States requires a sponsorship.
 For example, the EB-1 application requires you to show that you have particular skills that make you outstanding in your field of work, and it can be applied for through self-petitioning.
 If you are unsure whether your application requires sponsorship or not, and how to obtain it, then it is advised to work with an experienced immigration lawyer.